Stream Azure monitoring data to an event hub or external partner

 Monitoring data available

-Sources of monitoring data for Azure Monitor describes the different tiers of data for Azure applications and the kinds of monitoring data available for each.
+Sources of monitoring data for Azure Monitor describes the data tiers for Azure applications and the kinds of data available for each.
 The following table lists each of these tiers and a description of how that data can be streamed to an event hub.
 Follow the links provided for further detail.

 |Azure subscription||Azure Activity Log||Create a log profile to export Activity Log events to Event Hubs.
 See Stream Azure platform logs to Azure Event Hubs for details.|